Last Updated on 9 July 2021 by Dan

 The nice bits of “interest free” and “no credit rating” impact are literally all over their website, but good luck trying to find details of precisely what interest you’ll pay if you do miss a payment, with them instead “inviting you to call an adviser to discuss your options”.

 I hope (I really do) that you would never sign a loan agreement without being clear how much you’re agreeing to pay back so I find this concerning.
-I found a range of estimates on what the interest might be online, but was unable to fix this down.
+I found a range of estimates on what Klarna’s interest charges might be online, but was unable to fix this down.

 Whilst it markets itself as a whizz-bang new exciting fintech company, what Klarna is doing is really rooted in an older business model of catalogue shopping.
 You’d have received glossy brochures of clothes through the mail, which you could order on credit, but it had a reputation to leading some people into financial trouble who bought things despite being in a position they were unlikely to be able to pay it back.